Scanning tunneling microscope: Other related techniques

 Many other microscopy techniques have been developed based upon STM.
 These include photon scanning microscopy (PSTM), which uses an optical tip to tunnel photons; scanning tunneling potentiometry (STP), which measures electric potential across a surface; spin-polarized scanning tunneling microscopy (SPSTM), which uses a ferromagnetic tip to tunnel spin-polarized electrons into a magnetic sample; multi-tip scanning tunneling microscopy, which enables electrical measurements to be performed at the nanoscale; and atomic force microscopy (AFM), in which the force caused by interaction between the tip and sample is measured.

 STM can be used to manipulate atoms and change the topography of the sample.
 This is attractive for several reasons.
 Firstly the STM has an atomically precise positioning system, which enables very accurate atomic-scale manipulation.
 Furthermore, after the surface is modified by the tip, the same instrument can be used to image the resulting structures.
 IBM researchers famously developed a way to manipulate xenon atoms adsorbed on a nickel surface.
 This technique has been used to create electron corrals with a small number of adsorbed atoms and observe Friedel oscillations in the electron density on the surface of the substrate.
 Aside from modifying the actual sample surface, one can also use the STM to tunnel electrons into a layer of electron-beam photoresist on the sample, in order to do lithography.
 This has the advantage of offering more control of the exposure than traditional electron-beam lithography.
 Another practical application of STM is atomic deposition of metals (gold, silver, tungsten, etc.) with any desired (pre-programmed) pattern, which can be used as contacts to nanodevices or as nanodevices themselves.
+Beyond surface imaging and manipulation, STM has also been used as a local actuator and detector of mechanical resonances in suspended MEMS membranes.